Security Advisories from router vendors

 - ThinkPenguin sells TPE-R1100 Wireless-N Mini VPN Router for $49 as of July 2016.
 It has a single LAN side Ethernet port and the Wi-Fi tops out at N. It runs LibreCMC which is based on the Linux-libre kernel and a stripped down version of OpenWRT without the non-free bits.

 - The OVPNbox is a VPN router from VPN provider OVPN.se.
-It is based on pfSense, runs FreeBSD and has only a single LAN port.
+It is based on pfSense, runs FreeBSD and has a single LAN port.
 As of April 2017, they only ship to Europe.

 - According to the vendor specs, the Synology RT1900ac Router